MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 :::image type="content" border="false" source="../_images/regions-availability-zones/zonal-multiple-zone.png" alt-text="Diagram showing the solution deployed into multiple availability zones by using a zonal (pinned) deployment approach.":::

+In the example above, a load balancer is deployed across multiple availability zones.
+It's important that you consider how you route traffic between instances in different availability zones, because a zone outage might also affect the networking resources deployed into that zone.

 When you use a zonal deployment model, you take on many responsibilities:

 - You need to deploy resources to each availability zone, and configure and manage those resources individually.
 - You need to decide how and when to replicate data between the availability zones, and then configure and manage the replication.
 - You're responsible for distributing the requests to the correct resources, such as by using a load balancer.
-You need to decide whether to use an active/passive or an active/active request distribution model.
+You need to ensure the load balancer meets your resiliency requirements.
+You also need to decide whether to use an active/passive or an active/active request distribution model.
 - If an availability zone has an outage, you need to handle the failover to send traffic to resources in another availability zone.

 > [!NOTE]